Nitinkmr/learningML/README.md

 # learning ML

 Notes for Udacity's Intro to Machine Learning Course
+## Supervised learning
+In supervised learning, we are provided with a set of training data, wherein each entry consistes of some elements describing that entry (features) and an output value (label) to which input elements collectively belong.
+There are basically 3 supervised classification Algorithms:
+ * Naive Bayes classifier
+ * SVM (Support vector machines)
+ * Decision Trees

 ## Problem of Overfitting
 If we make our algorithm too strong (many polynomial features), it will be very sensitive to even small fluctuations in our training